-Drifts curates, produces, collaborates on, and commissions projects, including exhibitions, artworks, performances, and events with local and transnational practitioners and institutions throughout the year.
+Drifts curates, produces, and commissions exhibitions, events, artworks, and performances year-round in collaboration with local and transnational practitioners and institutions.

 Performative two day Symposium at Casco Art Institute in Utrecht, Netherland on 4–5 July.

-Drifts artistic director Soko Hwang co-curated and co-organised with Nikolay Smirnov.
+A curator and researcher, Nikolay Smirnov, and Drifts’ artistic director, Soko Hwang, co-curated and co-organised the event..
 This performative symposium brought together artists, scholars, and curators from Finland and the Netherlands to explore esotericism and alternative spiritualities through the lens of artistic practice.
 Symposium consisted of performance and conversation exploring the potential of esotericism and alternative spiritualities as tools for revolutionary, anti-authoritarian, and decolonial change.

 It questioned dominant narratives that dismiss these spiritualities as inherently reactionary, instead examining how artists engage with ancestral, mystical, or primordial knowledges in ways that can be both liberatory and ambiguous.
 By focusing on artistic practices, the symposium highlights the tensions between radical, transformative approaches and the contemporary appropriation of similar aesthetics or beliefs by reactionary groups, raising critical questions about the political stakes of engaging with esoteric traditions today.